 Stuff I didn’t like

-I think the film should have given more of a feeling of time-span between Red escapes and starts killing people, or spans in between.
+I think the film should have given more of a feeling of time-span between when Red escapes and starts killing people, or spans in between the killings

 Why didn’t Red kill the young whore-cultist girl?
 She was party to everything and didn’t help Red for shit at any point.

 What was the double moons and alien landscape at the end of the film supposed to indicate?